a-detiste/cruft-ng/README.md

  * command switches are currenlty not implemented

- * have cruft package split in two parts: cruft & cruft-common. cruft-ng would depends on cruft-common.

  * cruft-ng doesn't detect broken symlinks at this time;
    it's a different topic and should be split in a separate tool. (and this really needs 'find'